amy/goWorkshop/README.md

-	store concrete type or pointers inside of interface values compiler will allow storage to happen when pointer / concrete type implements interface
+	store concrete type or pointers inside of interface values compiler will allow storage to happen when pointer / concrete type implements interface itable tells you where concrete implementations are

+	Interface 1st word: what type of value/pointer is being stored Interface 2nd word: a pointer to the value being stored (instance of the type)

+	////////////////
+	// Method Set //
+	////////////////
+			ptr receiver  value receiver
+	T 		------        (t T)
+	*T 		(t *T)        (t T)

+	If you implement a pointer receiver, then only pointers can be stored inside the interface value.
+	Why does the blank exist?

+		func(d *duration) notify() {}
+		ex: duration(42).notify()	// cannot 100% of the time guarantee that you can take the
+									// address of a value.
+Integretity first.
+									// Here, 42, a literal value, is being converted to duration.
+									// Literal values don't have an address.
+They aren't being
+									// stored in an address.

+	TIP: create a slice of interfaces
+	SIDE THING: for loop, you get a copy of whatever you are looping through